-Improving patient outcomes using video appointments
+Improving patient outcomes using virtual appointments

 In 2018, Southern Health NHS Foundation Trust received start-up funding from the Health System Led Investment Fund to deliver video appointments.
 After a detailed procurement process, Visionable were selected as a suitable supplier.

 Subsequently Southern Health have worked closely with Visionable to develop a Virtual Consultation platform.
-Southern Health use Visionable software primarily for patient consultations, which has seen a huge increase in usage since the outbreak of Covid-19.
+Southern Health use Visionable virtual consultation software primarily for patient consultations, which has seen a huge increase in usage since the outbreak of Covid-19.

 Patients often struggle to get to their appointments or miss them altogether.
 Video appointments give patients choice in how to receive the care they need while protecting vulnerable patients and those with physical or mental health challenges.